wso2/cellery/README.md

     ```
     192.168.56.10 wso2-apim cellery-dashboard wso2sp-observability-api wso2-apim-gateway cellery-k8s-metrics idp.cellery-system pet-store.com hello-world.com my-hello-world.com
     ```
-3) Once the installation process is completed, you can [quick start with cellery](#quick-start-with-cellery).
+3) As the installation process is completed, you can [quick start with cellery](#quick-start-with-cellery).

 #### 2. GCP
 To create a GCP based cellery installation, you need to have GCP account and [Gloud SDK](https://cloud.google.com/sdk/docs/) installed in your machine.